ykangg/elite-git-exercise/README.md

 ## Instructions

 This is an exercise to get you through the basic steps of development with git.
-Try to follow these steps on your own (you may use Google or the provided cheatsheet as a reference).
+We will be going over this exercise together, following my screen.
 Reach out to me if you get stuck.

 ### Part 1

+* Fork this repository
 * Clone this repository to your local
 * Create a development branch
 * Create the file [your-name].txt file with your github username inside